readium/webpub-manifest/README.md

 - the package itself must be a ZIP archive
 - the manifest document must be named `manifest.json` and must appear at the top level of the package
-- all resources in `spine`, `resources` and `links` that are referenced using a relative URI, must be referenced relatively to the manifest
+- all resources in `readingOrder`, `resources` and `links` that are referenced using a relative URI, must be referenced relatively to the manifest
 - its media type is `application/webpub+zip`
 - its file extension is `.webpub`
 - a publication where any resource is encrypted using a DRM must use a different media type and file extension